 Periods, pills, implants, cramps, injections, coils, mood swings… Us girls have to deal with a lot of crap from our bodies every month.
-I have personally struggled a lot when it comes to controlling my periods, ensuring I’m protected and generally not being an absolute bitch when Aunty Flo decides to make an appearance.
+I have personally struggled a lot when it comes to controlling my irregular heavy periods, ensuring I’m protected and generally not being an absolute bitch when Aunty Flo decides to make an appearance.

-I am starting this series is to try and normalise discussions amongst women and break the taboo.
+I am starting this Hormone Diaries series is to try and normalise discussions amongst women and break the taboo.
 We’re going to talk about everything from periods to contraceptives, from sexuality to masturbation.
 I think it’s really important that young girls are not just biologically educated, but have a bit of life experience to refer to.
 It can be really lonely when you are younger if you are not experiencing what is considered to be normal.

 So here I am, probably being a bit TMI, in the hope that someone out there will read this and know that they are not alone.

 Let’s start at the very beginning.
 I started my period age 11, towards the end of my final year in primary school.
 I was the first of my friends to get my period and I can remember feeling weirdly excited.
-To me, getting my period was this big life event where I was beginning to become a woman, and naive 11 year old me was excited for that.
+To me, getting my period was this big life event where I was beginning to become a woman, and naive 11 year old me was excited about that.

 Throughout high school, I was back and forth to the doctors trying to find some sort of remedy for what I can only describe as Niagara Falls.
 My periods were long and heavy, usually lasting more than 2 weeks with little break in between.
 I was in pain, I was miserable and I was fed up of not being “normal”.
 I tried changes in my diet, using different sanitary options and herbal remedies and nothing made a difference.

 I feel at this point in my story it is important to share that leaks do happen.
-I’m not exaggerating when I say that my periods were unmanageable and that I would in and out of the loo every hour trying to avoid the inevitable.
+I’m not exaggerating when I say that my irregular heavy periods were unmanageable and that I would be in and out of the loo every hour trying to avoid the inevitable.
 If you are experiencing anything similar to what you are reading, please PLEASE go and see your doctor.
 I know it’s a bit embarrassing and awkward, but I can assure you that your doctor will have seen a lot worse than whatever you have got going on down there!

 By the time I was 16, I had learnt ways to cope.
 I would double up on sanitary items, making sure I always had many extras in my bag just in case.
 If I stayed over at people’s houses, I took a spare of everything in case I had a leak.
 I was more open with my friends about what I was experiencing so they knew how to help me and to support me if something did go wrong.
-I wasn’t fixed, but I was mentally coping with my period a lot better.
+I wasn’t fixed, but I was mentally coping with my irregular heavy periods a lot better.